hongymagic/learninglocker/README.md

 #### Example usage

+For more detailed example, check out `learninglocker.yml` docker-compose file.

 1. Create a mongoDB instance (example using docker container). [`tutum/mongodb`](https://hub.docker.com/r/tutum/mongodb/) has better custom `ENV` support so use it instead of official mongoDB container:

 	```